 - c) Geography and History are humanities subjects.
 Each can form a basis for studying A level and is also good preparation for studying other humanities A levels such as Politics. - d) All students will complete their computing course in Year 9.
 This will give them a solid foundation for using computers in other subjects and in future workplaces.
-We offer a GCSE course in Computer Science for a small number of students who wish to specialise in this area. - e) Business is a new subject for students.
-This can be taken as one of the three option GCSEs.
+We offer a GCSE course in Computer Science for a small number of students who wish to specialise in this area. - e) Business and Economics are available as new subjects that have not been studied in Key Stage 3.
+Either (but not both) can be chosen as an option subject.
+NOTE: Economics is being taught as a pilot for this year group, and there will only be one class.
+This means that the number of students taking the subject will be limited; if oversubscribed, places will be allocated based on overall performance in the Year 9 exams.